alpaka-group/llama/documentation/pages/user/domains.rst

 The completely at compile time defined datum domain is basically a tree structure.
-If we have a look at C++ structs (which the datum domain tries to abstract) they basically are trees, too.
+If we have a look at C++ structs (which the datum domain tries to abstract) they are trees too.
 Let's have a look at this simple example struct for storing a pixel value

 .. code-block:: C++